Welcome to referendum.govt.nz

 This referendum will determine whether the End of Life Choice Act 2019 comes into force

-- Parliament has passed the End of Life Choice Act 2019.
-But it has not come into force (started operating as law).
+- Parliament has passed the End of Life Choice Act 2019, but it has not come into force (has not started operating as law)

-- The End of Life Choice Act 2019 will only come into force if this receives majority support in a national referendum (more than 50% voting in favour).
+- The End of Life Choice Act 2019 will only come into force if more than 50% of voters vote 'Yes' in the referendum.

 The question is:

 Do you support the End of Life Choice Act 2019 coming into force?

 Yes, I support the End of Life Choice Act 2019 coming into force.

 No, I do not support the End of Life Choice Act 2019 coming into force.

 Key terminology used